Overview

 | Account tenure | Matures 21 years from opening; deposits required only first 15 years | Matures at 15 years; extendable indefinitely in 5-year blocks |

-Launched in 2015 under the Beti Bachao Beti Padhao initiative, Sukanya Samriddhi Yojana was designed specifically to encourage long-term savings for a girl child's future — primarily her higher education and marriage expenses.
-Only a parent or legal guardian can open the account, and only on behalf of a girl child who is below 10 years of age at the time of opening.
-A family is generally limited to two SSY accounts, with an exception permitting a third account when the second pregnancy results in twins or triplets.
+Launched in 2015 under the Beti Bachao Beti Padhao initiative, Sukanya Samriddhi Yojana was built to encourage long-term savings for a girl child's future, primarily her higher education and marriage expenses.
+Only a parent or legal guardian can open the account, and only for a girl child below 10 years of age at the time of opening.
+A family is generally limited to two SSY accounts, with an exception permitting a third if the second pregnancy results in twins or triplets.

-At 8.2% per annum, SSY currently carries the highest interest rate among all government small savings schemes — higher than PPF, the National Savings Certificate, and post office time deposits.
-The structure has two distinct phases: deposits are required for the first 15 years from the date of account opening, after which no further contributions are needed, but the account continues to earn interest on the accumulated balance until it matures 21 years from opening.
-This means a 15-year contribution commitment produces a 21-year compounding horizon — six extra years of interest accrual with no additional money going in.
+At 8.2% per annum, SSY currently carries the highest interest rate among government small savings schemes, ahead of PPF, the National Savings Certificate, and post office time deposits.
+The structure runs in two phases: deposits are required for the first 15 years from account opening, after which no further contributions are needed, but the account keeps earning interest on the accumulated balance until it matures 21 years from opening.
+A 15-year contribution commitment ends up producing a 21-year compounding horizon, six extra years of interest accrual with no additional money going in.

-Partial withdrawal is permitted once the girl turns 18, or upon her passing the 10th standard examination if that happens earlier, capped at 50% of the account balance as of the end of the preceding financial year, and restricted specifically to funding higher education.
-Full withdrawal happens only at the 21-year maturity, or earlier upon marriage after the girl turns 18, with marriage documentation required in that case.
-Because of these restrictions — gender-specific eligibility, an age cap at opening, and tightly defined withdrawal purposes — SSY functions less like a flexible savings account and more like a dedicated, purpose-built fund for one specific life goal.
+Partial withdrawal opens up once the girl turns 18, or once she clears the 10th standard examination if that happens earlier, capped at 50% of the account balance as of the end of the preceding financial year and restricted to funding higher education.
+Full withdrawal happens only at 21-year maturity, or earlier upon marriage after the girl turns 18, with marriage documentation required in that case.
+Between the gender-specific eligibility, the age cap at opening, and the tightly defined withdrawal purposes, SSY behaves less like a flexible savings account and more like a dedicated fund built around one life goal.

-The Public Provident Fund carries no age, gender, or relationship restriction beyond being an Indian resident or a guardian opening an account on behalf of a minor of either gender.
-This makes PPF usable for a far broader range of goals than SSY — retirement savings, a son's education, a daughter's education if she's already past the SSY age cutoff, or simply a tax-efficient long-term savings vehicle for yourself.
+The Public Provident Fund carries no age, gender, or relationship restriction beyond being an Indian resident, or a guardian opening an account for a minor of either gender.
+That makes PPF usable for a much broader range of goals than SSY: retirement savings, a son's education, a daughter's education if she's already past the SSY age cutoff, or simply a tax-efficient long-term savings vehicle for yourself.

-At 7.1% per annum, PPF's rate is a full percentage point below SSY's 8.2%, and it has trended downward over the decades from double digits in the 1990s to its current level.
-What PPF offers in exchange for the lower rate is structural flexibility: the account matures at 15 years but can be extended in blocks of 5 years indefinitely, with or without further contributions, while maintaining its EEE tax status throughout.
-Partial withdrawals are available from the 7th financial year onward, for any purpose — not restricted to education like SSY — capped at 50% of the balance four years prior or the previous year's closing balance, whichever is lower.
+At 7.1% per annum, PPF's rate sits a full percentage point below SSY's 8.2%, and it has trended downward over the decades from double digits in the 1990s to its current level.
+What PPF offers in exchange is structural flexibility.
+The account matures at 15 years but can be extended in blocks of 5 years indefinitely, with or without further contributions, while keeping its EEE tax status throughout.
+Partial withdrawals open up from the 7th financial year onward, for any purpose, not restricted to education the way SSY is, capped at 50% of the balance four years prior or the previous year's closing balance, whichever is lower.
 A loan facility is also available between the 3rd and 6th financial years.

-Because PPF can be opened for any family member, many households use it as the default fixed-income, tax-free instrument across multiple goals simultaneously, rather than tying it to one specific child's milestone the way SSY is designed to function.
+Because PPF can be opened for any family member, many households treat it as the default fixed-income, tax-free instrument across several goals at once, rather than tying it to one child's milestone the way SSY is designed to work.

 When to Choose Sukanya Samriddhi Yojana